Markmarkusmark/minishell/README.md

-The objective of this project is to create a simple shell.
-Yes, it is my own little bash.
-I was learned a lot about processes and file descriptors.
 The existence of shells is linked to the very existence of IT.
 At the time, all coders agreed that communicating with a computer using aligned 1/0 switches was seriously irritating.
 It was only logical that they came up with the idea to communicate with